 Symptoms begin when fatty substances called lipopigments build up in the cells of the brain and the eye as well as in the skin, muscle, and other tissues.
 This process causes the death of neurons (specific cells in the brain), retina and central nervous system.

 Onset is marked by vision loss, seizures, clumsiness, and personality and behavior changes.
 After onset, affected children eventually become blind, bedridden and unable to communicate.

 Batten disease is frequently misdiagnosed.
 Because vision loss is often one of the early symptoms, Batten disease may first be suspected during an eye exam.
 Eye doctors can detect the loss of cells in the eye, which occurs in the childhood forms of Batten disease.
 However, because this cell loss also occurs with other eye diseases, an eye exam is not enough to provide a definitive diagnosis.

 A doctor who suspects Batten disease may refer the patient to a neurologist, who specializes in the brain and nervous system.

 Are treatments available?

 Currently, there are no FDA-approved treatments that can stop or reverse the symptoms of Batten disease, with one exception: Brineura®, an enzyme replacement therapy that helps treat CLN2 disease, or late infantile Batten disease.

-A gene therapy program for CLN1 disease is anticipated to enter clinical trials in 2019 thanks to Abeona Therapeutics Inc., a clinical-stage biopharmaceutical company.
+A gene therapy program for CLN1 disease is in the clinical pipeline at Abeona Therapeutics Inc., a biopharmaceutical company.
 Taylor’s Tale is proud to be part of the team that supported this work, led by Steven Gray, PhD, at the University of North Carolina at Chapel Hill.